 Should You Apply to Jobs Using Your Resume or LinkedIn?

-Should you use LinkedIn to apply to jobs?
+Should you use LinkedIn to apply for jobs?

 💡ZipTip: For detailed directions on how to attach your resume, head to our post on how to upload your resume to LinkedIn.
 That post will also walk you through how to add your resume to your LinkedIn profile.